-Besides Lone Oak, other growers bringing fresh harvest walnuts to East Bay markets include Barbagelata and B & B Ranch from Linden, McKeown from Danville, J & J Farms from Hughson (a little south of Modesto), Full Belly and Riverdog farms from Capay Valley, Kaki Farm from Gridley, and Zamora Farm from Brentwood.
+Besides Lone Oak, other growers bringing fresh harvest walnuts to East Bay markets include Barbagelata in Linden, J & J Farms in Hughson, and Full Belly and Riverdog farms in Capay Valley.

 In 2007, the USDA, FDA, and the California Almond Board passed a mandate requiring pasteurization of all raw almonds available in the USA, Canada, and Mexico in order to address possible salmonella contamination.
 The pasteurization is done by one of two methods: fumigation with propylene oxide (which is listed by the EPA as a probable human carcinogen) or application of heat (which raw food advocates claim devalues the nuts’ nutrients, enzyme activity, and antioxidants.)
 Fortunately, an exemption to the law allows direct sales of truly raw (unpasteurized) almonds from farmer to consumer through such outlets as farmers markets or CSA programs, and so many small growers are offering them.
 Some also sell almond butter, which is a delicious and versatile treat.